dokan-dev/dokan-delphi/Samples/Mount/readme.md

 Dokan is built against VC 2017 (you need the VC2017 runtime - see installation.txt).<br/>

-Below a simple command line to mount a nfs export on X:<br/>
+Below a simple command line to mount a zip archive on X:<br/>
-mount.exe /r test.zip /l x /x proxy_nfs.dll <br/>
+mount.exe /r test.zip /l x /x proxy_7zip.dll <br/>

 Mount.exe is a generic code/binary independant of the filesystem you wish to create. <br/>
 The filesystem is implemented in a proxy/dll. <br/>